Boston Terrier HEALTH

 Bostons and similar breeds (Peke, Shih-Tzu, Pug etc.) to eye injury.
 The Boston

 Terrier's family needs to take this into account and protect their pet's eyes from injury as

 much as possible.
-Hereditary "Juvenile" (can appear even in young puppies in contrast
+Hereditary "Juvenile" Cataracts can appear even in young puppies

-to old age cataracts) cataracts are in the Bostons gene pool , but there is now a test for
+(in contrast to old age cataracts) and are in the Bostons gene pool , but there is now a

-the gene which will give breeders a tremendous advantage.
+test for the gene which gives breeders a tremendous advantage.

 Deafness is usually genetic.
 It is more common than we know since owners may not

 notice anything wrong with dogs with only one deaf ear.
 There is a test to determine

 normal hearing.
 Baer testing is simple and not too pricey.
 It isn't available in some

 areas.
 There are antibiotics: gentamycin, lincomycin, as well as certain ear drops/